m0n0x41d/m0n0x41d.github.io/_posts/2023-11-06-Make-your-site-with-Jekyll.md

 Once you've pushed your repository to GitHub, everything should work seamlessly.
 By default, GitHub Pages serves the `main` branch from your `<username>.github.io` repository under the same pattern domain (e.g., `<username>.github.io`).

 To confirm that everything is functioning properly, check the domain after pushing (you might need to wait for 5-10 minutes, but usually, it deploys faster).
+GitHub Pages will always look for pushes on configured branch and redeploy Jekyll.

 The best way to verify the status of your page is through the settings.
 Navigate to your repo page and click on settings:

 {:refdef: style="text-align: center;"}
 ![Repo settings](/assets/images/repo_settings.png)